 Before joining Penn State as a graduate student, he was a faculty member at the Pontifical Catholic University of Chile and the University of the Andes, both in Santiago, Chile.
 He has taught Statistics, Econometrics, Managerial Decision Making, Data Analysis, Microeconomics, and Optimization Methods, at the graduate (MBA, M.Sc.) and undergraduate levels.
 Bernie is teaching Supply Chain Analytics at Smeal this Fall 2014.

 Bernie's current research is devoted to Decision Making in Procurement.
-In particular, his work explains bidding behavior in governmental procurement auction processes where price and quality-related dimensions are taken into consideration for contract assignment, combining laboratory experiments and game-theoretical structural estimation techniques.
+In particular, his work explains bidding behavior in procurement auctions where price and quality-related dimensions are taken into consideration.
+His work uses laboratory experiments, econometrics and game theory to empirically model and explain behavior.

-In other research, he has studied procurement inventory decisions under competition, financial performance of public family-controlled firms, and hedonic valuation measures of housing attributes.
+In other research, his work includes procurement inventory decisions under competition, financial performance of public family-controlled firms, and hedonic valuation measures of attributes of durable goods.